 “’Together’ begins at home within our borders, in our communities.
 As a nation of 5.5 million people, we cannot afford to leave anyone behind. . . .
 Equality between genders, in opportunities and in education provide the backbone for the resilience of our society.
 The backbone of what I have called participatory patriotism.”

 My purpose is not to suggest that the United States try to copy everything about the Finnish system.
 What works for Finland would at least have to be modified for our system of federal and state governments and our many diverse populations.
 But as we search for solutions that fit our national circumstances, I believe we would be wise to consider that the Finns have significantly improved their overall standard of living by looking out for the most vulnerable among them.
 And though their richest one percent can’t match the wealth of their US counterparts, most Finns view their low overall poverty rate and even lower child poverty rate as more important indicators of their country’s success.

 It’s also worth noting that the strong Finnish safety net has not led to generational welfare or an attitude of government dependence.
 Most Finnish parents have small families and return to work outside the home despite government compensation for those who stay home with young children.
 In fact the economic problem Finland now faces is not generational welfare but rather, too few children to support an aging population.
 Have the Finns become too fulfilled?
 Too interested in their careers to take time out for children?

 If so, is a generous immigration policy the solution?
-Many Finns say yes, but the Finns have not yet achieved consensus on this issue for reasons we will discuss in Part Three.
+Many Finns say yes, but the Finns have not yet achieved consensus on this issue for reasons we will discuss in Part Four.
 Any solution will undoubtedly require struggle, compromise, and transitional pains; but I believe one thing is certain.
 The Finns will do what they can to preserve their many human rights and maintain their current social services because in their view, those services have helped them through the last 73 years at least to achieve more happiness than they would have otherwise enjoyed.